kaiser-rpg/KaiserRPG.github.io/pages/rule/general/intro.md

 How to determine the Degree of Success or Failure is mentioned in the success and failure section.
 Degree of Difference is the absolute value of Degree of Success and Failure.
 It is used in some tables when needing to describe what happens to the winner and loser of the roll.
 DoD can also be increased or reduced by some powers, meaning the Degree of Success and Failure are changed.

 ### Advantage and Disadvantage
 Some situations have a more or less favorable outcome than normal, either due to environmental conditions or super-natural forces.
 In these circumstances, your roll is modified to be with Advantage or Disadvantage.
-Advantage means that when you roll a Skill Check or Resistance Check, roll an additional d6 and take the highest two rolls as your final roll.
+Advantage means that when you roll your Check, roll an additional d6 and take the highest two rolls as your final roll.
 Disadvantage is you take the lowest two rolls as your final roll.

 In some circumstances, you can have more than one degree of Advantage or Disadvantage.
 When this occurs, roll an extra d6 for each degree of Advantage or Disadvantage and take the highest or lowest respectively.
 The degree of Advantage is noted as A1, A2, A#; the degree of Disadvantage is noted as D1, D2, D#.